Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-estimated-cost-charts.md

 ### Why Enterprise 2 app x 2 stream?

-The reason we recommend using an Enterprise 2x2 multi-server setup is optimizing for resiliency.
-If one server goes down suddenly, the other will take it's place and your users will not notice.
+**We recommend using an Enterprise 2x2 multi-server setup to optimize for resiliency.** If one server goes down suddenly, the other will take its place without your users noticing.

-Scale vertically before scaling horizontally.
-Horizontal scaling can result in running out of Let's Encrypt Certificates between servers (we've seen this for 12x12 builds).
+**Scale vertically before scaling horizontally.** Horizontal scaling can result in running out of Let's Encrypt Certificates between servers (we've seen this for 12x12 builds).

 For very large events 4x4 and 8x8 Enterprise multiserver stacks are recommended.

 ### How to read and use Alpha Cost Charts

-Below are our estimates to get best performance.
-Depending on client power (on high power devices (Desktop/VR) vs. low power devices (Mobile)), the performance may vary.

 - **vCPU (#)** is defined by the EC2 Server Type see [Amazon EC2 Instance Types Documentation](https://aws.amazon.com/ec2/instance-types/).
 - **CCU Min** - Max CCU for active avatars (lot of avatar movement, talking, at a meetup, etc.)